sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/early-access/source-account-created.md

 pagination_label: Source Account Created
 sidebar_label: Source Account Created
 sidebar_class_name: sourceAccountCreated
-keywords: ["event", "trigger", "source", "account", "created", "early access"]
+keywords: ['event', 'trigger', 'source', 'account', 'created', 'early access']
 description: Fires after a source account is created.
 slug: /docs/event-triggers/triggers/source-account-created
-tags: ["Event Triggers", "Early Access Event Triggers", "Fire and Forget"]
+tags: ['Event Triggers', 'Early Access Event Triggers', 'Fire and Forget']
 ---

 :::info

 This is an early access event trigger.
 Please contact support to have it enabled in your tenant.

 :::

 ## Event Context

 Source Account Created events occur after a new account is detected during an account aggregration and refresh from a source.
 This trigger cannot determine whether account creation happened on a source or in IdentityNow.
 It omits events related to IdentityNow accounts, such as the IdentityNow Admin.

 Use this event trigger to watch for new accounts with highly privileged access, such as an account created in Active Directory Domain Admins.

 This is an example input from this trigger: